subbyte/recliner/README.md

-# Eclipse Photo Alignment for Timelapse
+# Robust Eclipse Photo Alignment for Timelapse

 The Sun/Moon moves during an eclipse.
 If you do not have a tracker but have hundreds of photos with the Sun/Moon at all places, you may want a tool to align the Sun/Moon (and partial Sun/Moon) for creating a timelapse.
 This is the tool to do it.
 And it parallelizes photo processing on multi-core CPUs (one image per core).